HEATH: a history of the search engine

-Lin presents a short history of the search engine and modern-day web browsing, from Archie in 1990 to Google in 1996 to Bing in 2009.
-The ability to immediately search for information on any topic has started to be considered an art form.
-Concurrently, in the 23 years that search engines have been around, other web-related forms of searching and storing information have risen, such as news feeds, open directories, and online indexes full of endless information.
+Lin presents a short history of the search engine and modern-day web browsing.
+Concurrently, other web-related forms of searching and storing information have risen, such as indexes full of endless information.

 Writer Danny Snelson comments on the fact that Lin uses "a history" rather than "the history", indicating that Lin's a history of the search engine is a collected singular history of the web, and that there could be many other versions or details that were left out.
 Going along with the repetition of plagiarizing from other works, Lin notes that "no solely paper bound or cloth bound books were used for this work ... articles, quotes, and ideas have been annotated extensively, re-written, and removed from the following online platforms."
-Snelson also relates HEATH to Ambience is a Novel with a Logo, written by Lin in 2007, which features a subtitle system consisting of citations in the format of Google search entries which correspond to passages from the body of the text.
+Snelson also relates HEATH to Ambience is a Novel with a Logo, written by Lin in 2007.

 disco OS

-Similar to the intentional mistake of "untilted", disco OS creatively misrenders Disk Operation System, translating the computational interface between users, applications, and hardware into the "post-medium" networks of disco.
-Once again Lin plagiarized himself from an essay he wrote in 2008 called Disco as Operating System, which linked the generic cultural dance phenomenon to the digital age of programmed language and shed light on the production of the book.
+Disk Operation System is the correct spelling of disco OS.
+Once again Lin plagiarized himself from his 2008 essay Disco as Operating System.